zachpmanson/notes/notes/Notes/Networks/Internet/Email.md

 tags:
   - posts
 ---
-Email is infuriating until you realise it's just paper that can teleport, and each reply is also just paper, and it has all the same strengths and weaknesses of letters written on paper.
+Email is infuriating until you realise it's just paper that can teleport, each reply and thread is also just paper, and it has all the same strengths and weaknesses of paper letters.

 Which makes it immediately clear why email is so bad at being a group chat.